 The CFC allows family members and friends to receive payment for providing personal care to their loved ones.

-The personal or "attendant care" provided under the CFCO can be self-directed by the program participant.
+The personal or “attendant care” provided under the CFC can be self-directed by the program participant.
 This means they have the option of choosing from whom they receive care services.
-They are permitted to "hire" family members as care providers.
-Family members will receive the Medicaid approved rate for non-medical care providers in Washington, which is estimated at $12.75-$14.75 per hour.
+They are permitted to “hire” family members as care providers.
+However, to be clear, spouses cannot be hired to provide care.
+Family members will receive the Medicaid approved rate for non-medical care providers in Washington, which is approximately $15.50 per hour.

-The rollout of the CFCO means there is some redundancy with other Washington State long term care programs.
+The rollout of the CFC means there is some redundancy with other Washington State long term care programs.
 Most impacted are the COPES Waiver and Medicaid Personal Care (MPC).
-For personal care and related services, CFCO has largely replaced these programs.
+For personal care and related services, CFC has largely replaced these programs.
 However, CFC requires a need for institutional level of care, while MPC does not.
 The MPC program still exists for clients who do not meet the higher qualification level.
-There are also other services that are not offered under CFCO.
+There are also other services that are not offered under CFC.
 Individuals can receive assistance from both programs concurrently, but not for the same service.

-Interested residents can participate in the CFCO if they can demonstrate the required level of care need and the have limited financial resources.
+Interested residents can participate in the CFC if they can demonstrate the required level of care need and the have limited financial resources.

 Level of Care Required

 Individuals over 65 must demonstrate a need for either a nursing facility level of care or an intermediate care facility level of care.
 This means that they may require help with activities like showering, getting dressed, and using the bathroom.
 Need is demonstrated with an assessment by the state’s Department of Social and Health Services.